petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-github-repository.md

 - Liferay PaaS
 uuid: 8e0d0a35-6a6a-4655-a4fd-d1b44821b4f5
 ---

 # Configuring Your GitHub Repository

-Upon receiving a Liferay Cloud onboarding email, you're provisioned a GitHub repository hosted in the `dxpcloud` organization.
+Your Liferay Cloud onboarding email contains a link to a GitHub repository hosted in the `dxpcloud` organization.
 This repository is a template for a team's separate private Liferay Cloud development repository and is typically removed after 10 business days.
-Users must:
+Users must

 1. Transfer the provisioned repository to their own private GitHub repository.